Quinn Laird – Chief of Police

 The Herrin Police Department is a full-service law enforcement agency that is comprised of professional and dedicated employees who work within the various diverse divisions of the department.
 We are dedicated to advancing the profession of law enforcement within the department thereby enhancing our abilities to proudly serve the citizens of our community.

-The Herrin Police Department includes the Police Chief, an Administrative Assistant, two Investigators, three Patrol Sergeants, twelve Patrol Officers, and three part-time Patrol Officers.
-There are also six full-time Telecommunication Officers and four part-time telecommunication officers.
+The Herrin Police Department includes the Police Chief, Deputy Chief, Administrative Assistant, Investigative Sergeant, two Investigators, two Patrol Sergeants, twelve Patrol Officers, Agent with the Southern Illinois Enforcement Group, and five part-time Patrol Officers.
+There are also six full-time Telecommunication Officers and seven part-time Telecommunication Officers.

 Herrin Police detectives are responsible for the follow-up investigations of reports taken by patrol officers.
 Detectives with the Herrin Police Department are also part of the Williamson County Major Case Squad, which is a combined effort of the Sheriff’s Office and police departments within Williamson County.
 The Major Case Squad is activated if and when a major crime occurs, such as a homicide.